boltdesignsystem/bolt/docs-site/src/pages/docs/50-guides/50-developer-tools/10-using-xdebug-for-PHP.md

 ![Configure Launch.json](/images/docs/debugging-xdebug-vscode-config.png)

-- Click on the little gear icon to configure `launch.json`
+- Click on the gear icon to configure `launch.json`
 - You will see a Menu with the placeholder text "Select Environment".
 - Choose "PHP".